Al-Shanfara

 Al-Shanfarā (الشنفرى; died c.
-525 CE) was a semi-legendary pre-Islamic poet tentatively associated with Ṭāif, and the supposed author of the celebrated poem Lāmiyyāt ‘al-Arab.
-He enjoys a status as a figure of an archetypal outlaw antihero (su'luk), critiquing the hypocrisies of his society from his position as an outsider.
+525 CE) was a semi-legendary pre-Islamic poet tentatively associated with Tanomah from Bani Shehr Tribe, and the author of the celebrated poem Lāmiyyāt ‘al-Arab.
+He enjoys a status as a figure of an archetypal outlaw antihero (su'luk), critiquing the hypocrisies of society from his position as an outsider.

 Life

 The name Al-Shanfara means "he who has large lips."
 His full name may be either Thabit ibn Malik or Thabit ibn Aws.
 What is known about al-Shanfarā is inferred from the poems which he is believed with confidence to have composed.
 He seems fairly certainly to have belonged to the Yemenite al-Azd tribe, probably specifically to the Al-Khazraj clan.
 He is sometimes counted among the aghribat al-Arab (Arab crows), a term referring to Arabs with African mothers.
 Others argue against his inclusion in this group, which according to scholar Bernard Lewis is due to a confusion between the sa'alik and the aghribat al-Arab in some early sources.

 Al-Shanfarā attracted a number of pseudo-historical akhbar (reports) in texts like the Kitab al-Aghani by Abu al-Faraj Al-Isfahani or the commentary on the Mufaddaliyat by Muhammad bin al-Qasim al-Anbari.
 These akhbar mostly focus on explaining how he came to be exiled from his tribe.
 One such story relates that when he was young he was taken captive by the Fahm tribe.
 A different clan of his own tribe, the Azd, later captured one of the Fahm and ransomed him for al-Shanfara.
 He lived among them as one of them, until he quarreled with a young woman of the tribe, who rejected him on as not being from a different clan.
 At this point he returned to the Fahm, and swore revenge on the Azd.
 In another version of the story, he turns against his tribe because another tribesman murdered his father, and the tribe refused to apply the law of blood-vengeance.
 Scholars regard these accounts as later myths developed to explain the poet's hatred for his tribe.
 Al-Shanfara and his companion Ta'abatta Sharran were thought to be among the few people of pre-Islamic Arabia who could run down an antelope.

 Al-Shanfara died around 525.
 The traditional account of his death has it that he was killed in retaliation for his killing of Haram ibn Jabir.
 He was ambushed at night by Haram's brother and two sons, who bound him and took him back to the tribe.
 When the tribe asked him where he wanted to be buried, he is reported to have replied with the following lines:

 Do not bury me, for my burial is forbidden to you, but rejoice, oh Hyena!